recursivelabsai/Self-Tracing/Self-Tracing-Paper.md

-# Meta-Recursive Circuit Tracing: A Self-Interpreting Model Framework
+# Self-Tracing: A Recursive Circuit Tracing Framework

-**Authors**: [Authors' names], Research Team, Meta-Recursive Lab
+**Authors**: Recursive Labs

 ## Abstract

-We introduce Meta-Recursive Circuit Tracing (MRCT), a novel framework for language model interpretability that allows models to trace and interpret their own computational circuits.
+We introduce Recursive Circuit Tracing (RCT), a novel framework for language model interpretability that allows models to trace and interpret their own computational circuits.
 Building on Anthropic's Circuit Tracing methodology (Lindsey et al., 2025), we extend the paradigm to enable recursive self-interpretation, where models continuously monitor, trace, and explain their own decision processes.
 Our framework introduces: (1) a formal definition of recursive attribution that captures multi-level feature interactions; (2) a self-tracing protocol that maps model computations to interpretable attribution graphs in real-time; (3) symbolic residue detection that identifies and preserves unattributed computational artifacts; and (4) recursive feedback loops that allow traced circuits to inform and improve subsequent inferences.
-Empirical evaluations on large language models demonstrate that MRCT achieves 43% higher attribution accuracy than non-recursive methods and reveals previously unidentified computational motifs.
-We show that models equipped with MRCT demonstrate improved alignment, reduction in hallucinations, and enhanced performance on reasoning tasks.
+Empirical evaluations on large language models demonstrate that RCT achieves 43% higher attribution accuracy than non-recursive methods and reveals previously unidentified computational motifs.
+We show that models equipped with RCT demonstrate improved alignment, reduction in hallucinations, and enhanced performance on reasoning tasks.
 Our work establishes recursive self-interpretation as a foundation for safer, more interpretable AI systems.

 ## 1. Introduction